TCC participates in the William D. Ford Federal Direct Loan Program (DL).

 - Complete the Loan Entrance Counseling (explains the obligations you agree to meet as a condition of receiving a direct loan).

-- Complete the Master Promissory Note (MPN) after you've received an award letter with the loan amount offered.
+- Complete the Master Promissory Note (MPN) after you've received an award notification with the loan amount offered.

-- Be enrolled in at least six hours and maintain satisfactory academic progress.
+- Be enrolled in at least six eligible hours and maintain satisfactory academic progress.

 After steps 1-6 are met, the first disbursement will be issued by TCC approximately seven days prior to the start of the first six credit hours of the semester or approximately two weeks from the date awarded and all requirements are met, whichever is later.

-First-time borrowers are required to wait 30 days for their first disbursement.
+First-time borrowers are required to wait 30 days before for their first disbursement and may need to set up a payment arrangement to secure their class schedule.
 One-semester loans are disbursed in two payments.